bopavel/bopavel/README.md

 I've lived across continents, studied consumer behavior, economics, and technology management, conducted energy and climate research, worked in corporate strategy, and built a biodegradable packaging startup.

-Each experience reinforced a core belief: **the gap between "what could work" and "what does work" is where interesting problems live.**
+Each experience reinforced a core belief: **the gap between `what could work` and `what does work` is where interesting problems live.**